Providing affirming therapy for the LGBTQ community in California

 I’m a LGBTQ+ therapist who supports individuals in the queer community to go from feeling like an outsider to living a full, confident, and open life.

 Even living in progressive California, being part of the LGBTQ+ community can be beautiful, exciting, challenging, and heartbreaking which makes finding a LGBTQ+ friendly therapist that much more important.
 You might be questioning your sexuality.
+You might be in a hetero relationship and wondering if it’s right for you.
 You might wonder where you fit in.
 You might simultaneously love your queer life, but feel like an outsider from your biological family or the rest of the world.
-You might be mislabeled or misgendered by others and it’s painful to not be seen for who you are.
+You might be mislabeled or misgendered by others or feel like you are not being seen for who you are.
 Being part of the LGBTQ+ community might only be one part of who you are and it might not be why you’re coming to therapy at all.

 As a queer identified therapist I recognize all those parts of you.
 I want to help you hold all those identities, contexts, and the impact of “isms” while exploring what brings you to therapy.
 My work is body positive, sex positive, and I embrace and understand ethical non-monogamy.